Lifestyle guru: Criticism

 Lifestyle gurus have come under heavy criticism in recent years, with most criticisms concerning their utility.
 Other criticisms have centred on the perception that they are a symptom of the indecisiveness of today's society.

 Frank Furedi, a professor of sociology at the University of Kent, has been a prominent critic of lifestyle gurus.
 Lifestyle gurus have received criticism for preaching unscientific ideas and thus influencing public opinion.

 A 2017 article in Vox accused personal-growth gurus of being "all smoke and mirrors", "a hypocrite's game", and "bullshit artistry" aimed at making money from selling a product, such as books or conferences.

-Compared to a therapist

-Unlike a psychotherapist, life coaching does not require training, professional licensure, or regulatory oversight.
-They are not subject to the board and are not required to comply with the Health Insurance Portability and Accountability Act (HIPAA) and its privacy rules.
-Anyone can claim to be a life coach, and anyone can start a business selling "certificates" to potential life coaches.

-Unlike life coaches, therapists and other mental health professionals focus on healing, treating mental health disorders and helping people overcome trauma and other issues from their pasts.
-While working with a life coach can theoretically help with certain unresolved issues, life coaches cannot treat psychological disorders.

-Therapists and life coaches develop individualized treatment plans tailored to each patient's needs.
-However, they take different approaches.
-Therapy typically addresses a variety of emotional problems and psychological disorders.
-Lifestyle coaches are more focused on helping people achieve personal or professional goals.
-Because people turn to therapists and life coaches for different reasons, each profession offers different types of services.